mayflylab/barQC/README.md

 - `<output_base>_debug.log`: Debug log file (if verbose mode is enabled).
 - `<output_base>_stats.log`: Statistics log file with processing metrics.
 - `<output_base>_heatmap_<barcode>.png`: Heatmap visualizations of barcode distribution per Split-seq plate.

+### Additional Files

+- **Barcode Files**.
+The repository contains a directory (`barcode_list`) with expected barcode files and the invariant sequence used for tagging.
+Proper configuration of these files is crucial for the correct functioning of the barQC tool.
+- **Conda Environment File**.
+The `barQC_conda_recipe.yml` file provides the necessary dependencies for the tool.
+Use this file to create and activate the conda environment required to run barQC
+- **Test Data Directory**.
+The `test_data` directory contains example input files for testing the tool.
+This can be used to verify that the installation and basic functionality of the tool are correct.

 ## License